zfcampus/apigility-documentation/api-doc/customize.md

 `ZF\Apigility\Documentation\Swagger\ViewModel` is detected for a view model.
 When the "response" event is triggered, it checks to see if the selected view model is recognized, and then injects a `Content-Type` header with the `application/vnd.swagger+json` media type.
-This ensures that when we return JSON to the user the content type accurately reflects the JSON structure we return.
+This ensures that when we return JSON to the user, the content type accurately reflects the JSON structure we return.

 You'll also notice that the above strategy uses dependency injection in order to receive the `JsonRenderer` instance; you will need to setup an appropriate factory for the Zend Framework 2